 Best practices for sharing videos with cards on social platforms

 If you’re embedding a video with cards on social platforms like Twitter or LinkedIn, you can simply paste your Vimeo video page URL in your post instead of the Vimeo embed code.

 If you’d like to share your video on Facebook or Twitter, but want your post to link back to your own site instead of the Vimeo video page, you’ll need to add some extra code to your website.
-Learn more about optimizing your website for posting to social platforms.
+Learn more at 'Optimize your website for posting to social media platforms'

 Best practices for embedding videos with cards

 To embed a video with cards using common website builders, please follow these steps:

 - In the Wix website editor, click +Add, select More at the bottom of the list, then choose the HTML Code option

 - Click the Enter code button above the new gray block on your page to bring up the editing modal

 - Click the blue Update button, then publish the changes to your site